 conc ~ sym.allo + species + mon.pop + sex + (1|plant.pop/plant.ID) + (1|maternal.family)

 where the sym.allo term corresponds to whether a given monarch was reared on a sympatric or allopatric milkweed host.
 Here, a significant positive intercept for sympatric combinations is diagnostic of local adaptation (Blanquart et al. 2013, Freedman et al. 2020a).

-We note that using total cardenolide concentrations as our response variable when testing for local adaptation presumes that natural selection favors higher cardenolide concentrations in sympatric combinations.
-However, a more appropriate metric might be sequestration efficiency, which takes into account both the concentration of sequestered cardenolide as well as developmental rate (see Tao and Hunter 2015).
-Hence, we also analyzed our data using total cardenolide concentration divided by the number of days from egg to eclosion to get a measure of sequestration efficiency.
+We note that all of our analyses use total cardenolide concentrations in adult hindwings as our response variable.
+This approach involves a number of important assumptions.
+First, when testing for local adaptation, the implicit assumption is that natural selection favors higher cardenolide concentrations in sympatric combinations.
+Second, by using total cardenolide concentration in adults, we are integrating over the entire larval and pupal developmental process and not explicitly considering factors such as the time required to complete development or the quantity of milkweed tissue consumed during development.
+Thus, our measure does not necessarily capture sequestration efficiency per se, which typically is expressed in units of sequestered cardenolide per unit of plant material ingested (e.g. Roeske et al. 1976; Tao and Hunter 2015).
+However, we did conduct an analysis that accounted for monarch development time, by dividing butterfly cardenolide concentrations by the number of days from egg hatching to adult eclosion and using this measure as our response variable; this analysis accounts for the fact that a longer larval development window affords more time to process and sequester milkweed cardenolides.

+Approach 2: How does loss of bird predation affect cardenolide sequestration?

+To study patterns of sequestration in relation to bird predation, we compared wild-caught monarchs from Guam—an oceanic island where birds have been functionally extirpated since the 1980s due to the introduction of the brown tree snake (Savidge 1987)—to the nearby island of Rota, which still has a mostly intact community of insectivorous birds and bird densities that are orders of magnitude higher than on Guam (Camp et al. 2015).
+Brown tree snakes also prey on rodents—which can be major monarch predators (e.g., Glendinning and Brower 1990)—and other insectivorous vertebrates on Guam (Savidge 1987).
+Monarchs from these two islands are genetically distinct (Freedman 2020), although divergence times between Guam and Rota monarchs are uncertain.
+We generated sequestration data for 54 wild-caught monarchs from Guam and 27 wild-caught monarchs from Rota (collected in 2015), all of which had cardenolide fingerprints consistent with feeding on A. curassavica (Figure S1).
+We also collected leaf tissue from A. curassavica in both locations and seed for use in greenhouse experiments (see above).

-For monarch samples collected in the field from Guam and Rota, we calculated total cardenolide concentrations for both wing and leaf samples.
+For monarch and plant samples collected in the field from Guam and Rota, we calculated total cardenolide concentrations as described above.
 We then fit a basic linear model comparing wing concentrations between Guam and Rota, with sex as a categorical factor.
 Next, we tested a second model that used wing cardenolide concentrations adjusted for the average cardenolide concentrations in natural A. curassavica leaf samples from each location.
-Finally, we used pairwise comparisons of greenhouse-reared Guam butterflies and all other populations to provide broader context for the sequestration abilities of this population.
+Finally, we used pairwise comparisons of greenhouse-reared Guam butterflies and all other populations (see Approach 1) to provide broader context for the sequestration abilities of this population.

 Results

+Overall patterns of variation in milkweed and monarch cardenolides